The Value of the Dollar Today

 - The central banks of China and Japan use the dollars to purchase U.S. Treasuries.
 This practice keeps the dollar's value higher relative to their currencies.
 Their exports become cheaper in comparison.
 It gives their firms a competitive advantage.

 President Trump and many in Congress accused China of manipulating its currency, the yuan.
 They want China to force the yuan's value higher.
 That would allow U.S. exporters in many states to be more competitive.
 But this would be disastrous to most of us.
 Many experts say that the yuan is 30 percent lower than it should be.
 If the yuan rose 30 percent, so would the prices of the things China exports.

 Next time you want to buy something that says "Made in China," imagine it costing about a third more.

 What It Means to You

 A decline in the dollar's value eats away at your standard of living.
 For many Americans, that is exactly what has happened.
-That's because income inequality has increased.
-Between 2000-2006, average wages remained flat despite an increase in worker productivity of 15 percent.
+Income inequality has increased.
+Between 2000 and 2006, average wages remained flat despite an increase in worker productivity of 15 percent.
 In those six years, corporate profits increased 1.3 percent per year.
 And that was before the recession.

 Since the recession, the rich have just gotten richer.
 In 2012, the top 10 percent of earners took home 50 percent of all income.
 The top 1 percent earned 20 percent of all income.
 These are the highest percentages recorded in the last 100 years.